ipasimulator/ipasim/readme.txt

 TODO: is UnicornPort still necessary?
 Maybe LLVM could be emulated.
 Or at least interpreted on ARM (with relocations and so on provided by llvm).
 TODO: maybe use clang to link Mach-O app with WinObjC .dlls at compile-time (or even runtime) for ARM.
 TODO: also, llvm should contain some dynamic linker, which we should definitely use instead of our own code.
+TODO: not all references of HeadersAnalyzer.vcxproj are probably necessary, clean them up.

 ### How does it work?